-Today, more and more runners are wearing compression socks or sleeves during exercise or recovery.
-Is this a fashion statement or a genuine performance enhancement?
+Today, more and more runners are wearing compression socks or sleeves during exercise and recovery.
+Is this a fashion statement or genuinely performance enhancing?

 The benefits of compression

 Mainly used on the calves when running, compression has the following benefits

 – Improved recovery

 – Better elimination of toxins and lactic acid

 There are different levels of compression.
 The pressure exerted on the muscles is greater for sleeves during exercise than for socks during recovery.